hapax/hapax.github.io/assets/diurnal.md

 temperature occurs when the two rates---heat delivered and heat radiated---balance.
-In this post, we'll work out how this simple requirement relates maximum temperature to the latitude, time of year, and time of day the maximum occurs, turning temperature into a sort of sundial.
+In this post, we'll work out how this simple requirement relates maximum temperature to the latitude, time of year, and time of day the maximum occurs, meaning that a thermometer can in principle be used as a sort of sundial.

 #### Energy balance